SofaComplianceRobotics/docs-support/versioned_docs/version-v24.12/EmioLabs/find-labs.md

     </>}
 />

-## :unlock: Lab 2.
+## :rocket: Lab 2.
 Inverse Kinematics

 :::verified
-Author: Compliance Robotics \
+___Author___: Compliance Robotics \
-Recommended audience: Master's students in robotics, mechanical engineering, or related fields with experience in Python programming. \
+___Recommended audience___: Master's students in robotics, mechanical engineering, or related fields with experience in Python programming. \
-:unlock: *This lab features content that does not require the robot.
+:rocket: *This lab features content that does not require the robot.
 Distributed with the Emio Labs application.*
 :::

 **Explore the principles of inverse kinematics as applied to soft robots, and write your own inverse kinematic solver in python.**